XOOMAR

 Stablecoins win when they become boring in the best possible way.
 Traders can move them.
 Exchanges can list them.
 Wallets can support them.
 Payment firms can route them.
 Developers can build around them without wondering whether redemption, liquidity or compliance will fail at the wrong moment.

 Allaire’s July 1 response framed USDC as a platform business with compounding advantages.
-His argument was blunt: Open USD’s partner list gives it distribution potential, but potential is not the same as usage.
+His argument was blunt: Open USD’s partner list gives it distribution potential, but potential is not the same as real usage.

 “Stablecoin networks are platform and network effect businesses that are established over a long period of time, tend towards winner take most market structures, and resemble other internet platform utility markets.
 Establishing these liquidity network effects also involves building global regulatory infrastructure and ensuring that the stablecoin is available under various regimes around the world.”